-Born in Broadbridge Heath, England, on August 4, 1792, Percy Bysshe Shelley is one of the epic poets of the 19th century, and is best known for his classic anthology verse works such as Ode to the West Wind and The Masque of Anarchy.
+Percy Bysshe Shelley is one of the epic poets of the 19th century and is best known for his classic anthology verse works such as Ode to the West Wind and The Masque of Anarchy.
 He is also well known for his long-form poetry, including Queen Mab and Alastor.
 He went on many adventures with his second wife, Mary Shelley, the author of Frankenstein.
-He drowned in a sudden storm while sailing in Italy in 1822.

 Percy Bysshe Shelley, a controversial English writer of great personal conviction, was born on August 4, 1792.
-He grew up in the country, in the village Broadbridge Heath, just outside of West Sussex.
+He was born and raised in the English countryside in the village Broadbridge Heath, just outside of West Sussex.
 He learned to fish and hunt in the meadows surrounding his home, often surveying the rivers and fields with his cousin and good friend Thomas Medwin.
 His parents were Timothy Shelley, a squire and member of Parliament, and Elizabeth Pilfold.
-As the oldest of their seven children, Shelley left home at age of 10 to study at Syon House Academy, roughly 50 miles north of Broadbridge Heath and 10 miles west of central London.
+The oldest of their seven children, Shelley left home at age of 10 to study at Syon House Academy, about 50 miles north of Broadbridge Heath and 10 miles west of central London.
 After two years, he enrolled at Eton College.
 While there, he was severely bullied, both physical and mentally, by his classmates.
 Shelley retreated into his imagination.
-Within a year’s time he had published two novels and two volumes of poetry, including St Irvyne and Posthumous Fragments of Margaret Nicholson.
+Within a year’s time, he had published two novels and two volumes of poetry, including St Irvyne and Posthumous Fragments of Margaret Nicholson.

 In the fall of 1810, Shelly entered University College, Oxford.
 It seemed a better academic environment for him than Eton, but after a few months, a dean demanded that Shelley visit his office.
 Shelley and his friend Thomas Jefferson Hogg had co-authored a pamphlet titled The Necessity of Atheism.
 Its premise shocked and appalled the faculty (“…The mind cannot believe in the existence of a God.”), and the university demanded that both boys either acknowledge or deny authorship.
 Shelley did neither and was expelled.

 In addition to long-form poetry, Shelley also began writing political pamphlets, which he distributed by way of hot air balloons, glass bottles and paper boats.
-In 1812 he met his hero, the radical political philosopher William Godwin, author of Political Justice.
+In 1812, he met his hero and future mentor, the radical political philosopher William Godwin, author of Political Justice.

-When the three finally returned home, Mary was pregnant.
-So was Shelley’s wife, Harriet.
+When the three finally returned home, Mary was pregnant and so was Shelley’s wife.
 The news of Mary’s pregnancy brought Harriet to her wit’s end.
 She requested a divorce and sued Shelley for alimony and full custody of their children.
-Harriet’s second child with Shelley, Charles, was born in November of 1814.
+Harriet’s second child with Shelley, Charles, was born in November 1814.
 Three months later, Mary gave birth to a girl.
 The infant died just a few weeks later.
 In 1816, Mary gave birth to their son, William.

 Friendship with Lord Byron

 In 1816, Mary’s step-sister, Claire Clairmont, invited Shelley and Mary to join her on a trip to Switzerland.
-Claire had begun dating the Romantic poet Lord Byron and wished to show him off to her sister.
-By the time they commenced the trip, Lord Byron was less interested in Claire.
+Clairmont had begun dating the Romantic poet Lord Byron and wished to show him off to her sister.
+By the time they commenced the trip, Byron was less interested in Clairmont.
 Nevertheless, the three stayed in Switzerland all summer.
-Shelley rented a house on Lake Geneva very near to Lord Bryon’s and the two men became fast friends.
+Shelley rented a house on Lake Geneva close to Bryon’s and the two men became fast friends.
 Shelley wrote incessantly during his visit.
 After a long day of boating with Byron, Shelley returned home and wrote Hymn to Intellectual Beauty.
 After a trip through the French Alps with Byron, he was inspired to write Mont Blanc, a pondering on the relationship between man and nature.

 Harriet’s Death and Shelley’s Second Marriage

 In the fall of 1816, Shelley and Mary returned to England to find that Mary’s half-sister, Fanny Imlay, had committed suicide.
-In December of that year it was discovered that Harriet had also committed suicide.
+In December of the same year, it was discovered that Harriet had also committed suicide.
 She was found drowned in the Serpentine River in Hyde Park, London.
 A few weeks later, Shelley and Mary finally married.
-Mary’s father, William Godwin, was delighted by the news and accepted his daughter back into the family fold.
+Mary’s father was delighted by the news and accepted his daughter back into the family fold.
 Amidst their celebration, however, loss pursued Shelley.
 Following Harriet’s death, the courts ruled not to give Shelley custody of their children, asserting that they would be better off with foster parents.

 Life in Italy

 Shelley’s body was cremated on the beach in Viareggio, where his body had washed ashore.
-Mary Shelley, as was the custom for women during the time, did not attend her husband’s funeral.
-Percy Bysshe Shelley’s ashes were interred in the Protestant Cemetery in Rome.
+Mary, as was the custom for women during the time, did not attend her husband’s funeral.
+Shelley’s ashes were interred in the Protestant Cemetery in Rome.
 More than a century later, he was memorialized in Poet’s Corner in Westminster Abbey.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!